milindaj/DataCourseProject/CodeBook.md

 tMelt
 ```

-*one of the tidy dataset requested as part of this assignment*
+*One of the tidy dataset requested as part of this assignment.
+This dataset has average of 66 feature variables containing mean and sd(Numeric) for each Activity(Character) and Subject(Integer)*
 ```
 tidyAvgData
 ```